American Red Cross: Ranking

-As of April 2023, the American Red Cross scores four out of four stars at Charity Navigator and A− at CharityWatch.
+As of April 2023, the American Red Cross scored four out of four stars at Charity Navigator and A− at CharityWatch.

 In 1996, the Chronicle of Philanthropy, an industry magazine, released the results of the largest study of charitable and nonprofit organization popularity and credibility.
 The study showed that ARC was ranked as the third "most popular charity/non-profit in America" of over 100 charities researched, with 48% of Americans over age 12 choosing "Love" or "Like A lot" to describe it.